5: Your Feedback and Concerns

 Complaints submitted anonymously are difficult to investigate and resolve, and as such, we do not encourage them.
 Such complaints will only be taken forward if sufficient information is provided to enable investigation.
 However, informal feedback about a service we provide may be submitted anonymously.

 Occasionally there are disputes of a personal nature.
-These are rare, but cannot be ruled out in a large organisation like a university.
+These are rare but cannot be ruled out in a large organisation like a university.
 Personal difficulties may arise if you believe that another student or a member of staff is discriminating against your or harassing you on the grounds of personal dislike or broader prejudice.
 In such circumstances you may take the matter up with your Personal Tutor, who will help you refer the issue to the appropriate authority.
-If you do not feel comfortable doing this, you may contact the Students' Union Education Officer or the Student Advice Centre for support.
+If you do not feel comfortable doing this, you may contact the Students' Union Education Officer Link opens in a new windowor the Student Advice Centre Link opens in a new windowfor support.

 In the event of a personal dispute involving your Personal Tutor, we recommend that you contact the Senior Tutor (who will assign you a new Personal Tutor at your request and without requiring you to give reasons if you do not wish to do so).

 In cases where you have raised an issue in Stage 1 of the complaints process with a member of the Department and have not received a response with which you are satisfied, or in cases which are significantly serious or complex to be dealt with informally, you should then put your complaint in writing (within 10 University working days of receiving the Stage 1 response) to the Head of Administration (Teaching and Learning) by emailing firstname.lastname@example.org.
 You will then receive an initial response to inform you that your complaint has been received, and your complaint will be investigated.
 You can expect to receive a response from the Head of Department or their Deputy within 30 University working days.